Dispatch-Aware Deep Neural Network for Optimal Transmission Switching: Methodologies

 For this, we simplify the DC-OPF problem (\ref{Eq:DC-OTS_relax}) as follows: \begingroup \allowdisplaybreaks

 \endgroup

 where $\mathbf{x}$ denotes the optimization variables of (\ref{Eq:DC-OTS_relax}).
-Then, the Lagrange function $L$ of the optimization problem is formulated as:
+Then, the Lagrange function $L$ is formulated as:

-where $\bm{\lambda}$ and $\bm{\mu}$ are the dual variables of equality and inequality constraints, respectively.
-Since (\ref{Eq:simple_OPF}) is a convex optimization problem, the KKT conditions are sufficient and necessary conditions for optimality.
+where $\bm{\lambda}$ and $\bm{\mu}\geq 0$ are the Lagrange multipliers of equality and inequality constraints.
+Since (\ref{Eq:simple_OPF}) is a convex optimization problem, the KKT conditions are necessary and, under Slater’s condition, sufficient for optimality.
 Thus, we have

 where $\mathcal{I}$ is the implicit function of $\mathbf{x}$ and $\mathbf{\hat{z}}$ for the KKT optimality conditions.
 Since the derivative of $\mathcal{I}$ with respect to $\mathbf{\hat{z}}$ exists due to the implicit function theorem \cite{krantz2002implicit}, we have